The History of Cadence, Inc.

-Today, Cadence is a leading supplier of advanced products, technologies, and services to medical, automotive, and commercial companies worldwide.
+Today, Cadence is a leading supplier of advanced products, technologies, and services to medical, aerospace, automotive, and commercial companies worldwide.

-Headquartered in Staunton, Virginia, Cadence now employs over 700 people with other facilities in Cranston, RI; Cranberry Township, PA; Suffield and Watertown, CT; Sturgeon Bay, WI; and Alajuela, Costa Rica.
+Headquartered in Staunton, Virginia, Cadence now employs approximately 800 people with other facilities in Cranston, RI; Cranberry Township, PA; Suffield and Watertown, CT; Sturgeon Bay, WI; DeLand, FL; and Alajuela, Costa Rica.